 - Click Add initiative and then enter the initiative name and a description.

-- To roll it up to an initiative at the product-line level, select a product line from the Roll up to product line initiative dropdown.
-To learn more, see "Connect product strategy to product line strategy."
+- To roll it up to an initiative at the parent-line level, select a parent line from the Roll up to parent line initiative dropdown.

 Link an existing initiative to a goal